LIME-ESA/lime_tbx/docs/content/implementation.md

 - **coeff_data**: LIME coefficients and related files.
 - **eocfi_data**: Ephemerides, geometries and other data used for EO-CFI satellite computations.
 - **kernels**: SPICE toolkit kernels.
-- **installer**: Scripts and configuration files for manually building and packaging installers.
-- **deployment**: Dockerfiles and scripts for automating the build process of the `installer` directory.
+- **deployment**: Files and scripts needed to perform the deployment process, which generates installers for different operating systems.
 - **docs**: Documentation for both users and developers.

 ## Ancillary Data Files